On this page

 The content that builds inbound credibility addresses what your buyer is already thinking about.
 The problem they're losing sleep over.
 The shift happening in their industry.
 The question they'd type into a search bar at 11pm.
 When a founder consistently shows up with something useful on those topics, they switch from being a vendor to being a resource.
 Resources get remembered.
 Resources get referred.
 Resources get called when someone finally has budget.

-One thing worth noting: the content that performs best organically right now isn't polished and produced — it's direct and human.
+One thing worth noting: the content that performs best organically right now isn't polished and produced.
+It's direct and human.
 B2B feeds are saturated with sponsored content dressed up as organic posts, and readers have developed a sharp instinct for filtering it out.
+A founder with a clear point of view and a willingness to say something real will consistently outperform a brand with a content calendar full of nothing.

 The credibility flywheel